 If you’re a neat freak like me, you probably want to know what the logistics are about transporting things like solvent and paint waste.
 Take some ziplock bags with you, so you can wipe your unused paint in tissue paper and keep airtight before disposing of.
 Get a container for your solvent and separate containers for other mediums.

-As I mentioned in tip one, you may if you use a lot of different mediums in your painting process, you may want to think about adapting your techniques slightly.
 By limiting your mediums and materials the whole process will feel a lot more spontaneous, just like the changing light!

 Tip 9: How to travel with a wet canvas or panel

 If you’re painting with a fast drying medium, packing your painting for travel won’t be a problem.
 You can find various folders or plastic wallets to store your artwork in.
 If your medium of choice is oil, the painting will be wet when you transport it.
 So you want to make sure it doesn’t smudge en route.

 Of course, there are various specially made boxes you can buy to safely get your wet painting from A to B, like this one made by Guerrilla.
 Richeson make a great wet panel box, that fits 9×12″ and 8×10″ panels.
 Some field easels will have sections that you can store paintings in too.